· AI

 The most common wrong idea about the general-purpose agent is that it is a cheap escape hatch, a way to offload work to something lighter.
 It is not.
 Its model inherits from your main conversation.
 If you are running Opus, the general-purpose agent is running Opus.
 There is no quiet downgrade to a cheaper model, and no token discount.

-So the cost is real and it has two parts.
-First, the work itself: the fork reads files and runs tools, and every one of those tokens is billed, just in the fork’s window instead of yours.
-Second, because it spawns as a fork, it carries a copy of your conversation as its starting context, and a long conversation is a large thing to copy.
-The general-purpose agent is the most expensive of the built-in subagents to invoke, precisely because it is the most capable and the least stripped-down.
+So the cost is real, and it comes from what the agent is, not from any copy of your conversation.
+It reads files and runs tools, and every one of those tokens is billed, just in its own window instead of yours.
+And it runs your full model the entire time.
+The general-purpose agent is the most expensive of the built-in subagents to invoke, precisely because it is the most capable and the least stripped-down: full model, all tools, nothing traded away for thrift.

 About the Author